 Can OSHA Fine Employees?

-OSHA primarily fines employers, not employees, for violations of safety and health standards.
 The Occupational Safety and Health Administration (OSHA) ensures that employers provide a safe working environment for their employees.
+Employers must understand what OSHA compliance means in practice to reduce risk exposure and avoid citations.

 While employees can face consequences if they intentionally violate safety standards—especially in cases leading to fatalities—OSHA’s enforcement actions are generally directed at employers.